 What I did learn was a bit more on how to implement, including some new actions.
-Examples were given of where and how change was happening, and then of different methods to approach people for change.
+Examples were given of different methods to approach people for change.

 What also was good was that I actually had to take action in a couple of places during the course.
-(However, the course was not well designed in that regard, because there were often actions encouraged that could not be done in time for the homework deadline, especially for people working full-time.)
-But one very useful one was that I had to create a climate action plan for three months, which I did, focused on food.
+(However, the course was not well designed in that regard, because there were often actions encouraged that could not be done in time for the homework deadline, especially for people working full-time, like myself.)
+But one very useful one was that I had to create a climate action plan for three months, which I did — focused on food.
 Wal-la:

 So far, a month in, I’ve completed five of the actions and am working on another (throwing a vegetarian/vegan potluck with my friend Max).
 Most of the rest I will judge how I did at the end of July.

 I highly recommend creating an action plan.
 You can use mine for a model, or find others, but it really is a helpful tool.
 It keeps things from being vague (“oh, I’m going to eat more vegan foods”) and instead makes you write down discrete, measurable actions (e.g., “I’m going to eat at least two vegan meals a week.”)